Kenmare: Notable people

 Inter-county Gaelic footballers Mickey 'Ned' O'Sullivan, Stephen O'Brien and Paul O'Connor are from the Kenmare area, while Pat Spillane is from nearby Templenoe.
 Kenmare is also the home of Irish Olympic slalom skier Thos Foley.

-Kenmare was home to composer Ernest John Moeran for a number of years up to his death and a local bar was named after him - but has since been renamed.
+Kenmare was home to composer Ernest John Moeran for a number of years up to his death and a local bar was named after him – but has since been renamed.
 Diplomat Con Cremin was also from Kenmare, as is senator Mark Daly.
 Writer Anna McPartlin grew up in Kenmare, and her 2007 novel Apart from the Crowd was set in the town.

 Francis Brennan is the owner of the five-star Park Hotel in Kenmare.
 He and his brother John, owner of the nearby Dromquinna Manor Hotel in Templenoe, are known for their TV series "At Your Service".

 Fair days

 Due to its location at the centre of a large agricultural area, Kenmare served as the local market town.
 Until the establishment of an auction mart in the early 1990s, the approximately monthly fair days were a time when farmers would stand their animals in the streets for sale to visiting stock dealers.
-The only fair which continues to be held is that of 15 August, which coincides with the Catholic Holy Day of Obligation marking the Assumption of Mary.
+The only fair which continues to be held is that of 15 August, which coincides with the Catholic holy day of obligation marking the Assumption of Mary.
 The day attracts crowds of locals and visitors and is the busiest day of the year in Kenmare.

 Transport

-Bus

 There are daily bus-services in summer to Killarney and in the off-season, the bus runs Monday-Friday.
 There is also a daily service to/from Cork in the summer months on the N71 via Bantry, Skibbereen, Clonakilty and Bandon.

-Road
+In mid-2023, a new service from Killarney to Skibbereen via Kenmare was announced, replacing the previous Killarney to Kenmare and Kenmare to Skibbereen services with additional journeys and extended hours.

 The N71 also connects Kenmare to Killarney on a mountainous and scenic part of the Ring of Kerry route via Moll's Gap and Ladies View.
 Alternatively one can reach Killarney via the slightly longer but more comfortable route through Kilgarvan.
 Kenmare also lies on the N71 national secondary road south-Cork route to Glengarriff.
 In November 2014, the Eastern Relief Road was opened, allowing drivers from the R569 Kilgarvan Road to bypass the town centre when accessing the supermarkets and schools.

-Rail

-Kenmare railway station opened on 4 September 1893, the terminus of a branch from the Mallow–Tralee line at Headford Junction.
+Kenmare railway station opened, in October 1893, as the terminus of a branch from the Great Southern and Western Railway's Mallow–Tralee line at Headford Junction.
 The station closed, along with the branch, in early 1960 and the last passenger train ran on 1 February 1960.
 The track was lifted shortly afterwards.